vincedarley/homebridge-plugin-bwaspa/README.md

 Lights are simply on/off.
 Balboa provide no capability to control the colour.
 So this limitation will never be rectified.

-Currently the water flow sensor code updates once every ten minutes, and the Spa does not actually report that water flow has been corrected, so the latest fault will still be present.
-So even when you fix the issue (change/clean filters, etc) it won't reset in Homekit until the next day.
-If you turn the spa on/off, then a priming event will take precedence and Homekit will then no longer report the flow problem.
+If the water flow sensor discovers a fault (which it checks for every ten minutes), and you then fix the issue (change/clean filters, etc), the spa does not actually notify that the fault has been corrected.
+However if you turn the spa off/on then a priming event will take precedence and through this plugin the fault will no longer be reported to Homekit.
+If you don't turn the spa off/on, then the fault will only be reset in Homekit the following day.

 Some spas have a "blower" or a "mister".
 No support for those at present.